Habnetic/docs/projects/resilient_housing_bayes_summary.md

 ## One-line summary
 A Bayesian simulation framework for how housing systems respond to stochastic hazards, estimating impacts, downtime, and reconstruction cost under uncertainty.

+## Current focus (Phase II)

+**Objective:**
+Complete one end-to-end, real-data “thin slice” of the framework.

+**Scope:**
+- Site: DSS (Donostia–San Sebastián)
+- Hazard: coastal / pluvial flooding
+- Exposure: building footprints (proxy)
+- Outputs: damage state probabilities and downtime distributions

+**Success criterion:**
+Given a flood scenario in DSS, the model produces a posterior distribution of building downtime, with explicit uncertainty and documented failure modes.

+**Out of scope for this phase:**
+- additional cities or hazards
+- cost modeling
+- cross-site hierarchies
+- extreme or extraplanetary analogs

 ## Core idea
 Resilience is not a single score.
 It is a distribution over outcomes:
 - probability of damage states